DaZZler12/Conversational-Flow-Dialogflow-CX-Competition-/README.md

 # Conversational-Flow-Dialogflow-CX-Competition-
 It contains a Conversational-Flow.
-And the Bot is named as Nicholas !
+And the Bot is named Nicholas!
-In this conversational there is basically 3 modes -
+In this conversational, there are 3 modes -
 i.
 Learning Mode
 ii.
 Practice Mode
       and
 iii.
-Competative Mode.
+Competitive Mode.
-Now user can select any one of the above mode and move with the flow of that mode. :)
+Now user can select any one of the above modes and move with the flow of that mode. :)